Select Page

 27 de abril de 2024: Chambers Place Ace Hardware, 4830 Chambers Road Denver CO 80239

-*Visite mowdownpollution.org para obtener actualizaciones sobre horarios y lugares.
+Visite mowdownpollution.org para obtener actualizaciones sobre horarios y lugares.
 Este programa utiliza financiación única y esta oferta solo está disponible si la financiación lo permite.
-Si los fondos se agotan en los primeros tres eventos, no habrá un cuarto, ¡así que no esperes!
+Los fondos se agotarán en los primeros tres eventos y no habrá un cuarto (que figuraba anteriormente).

 Cumplir los objetivos de calidad del aire de Colorado requiere de todos nosotros.
 Los reguladores y los grupos asesores están trabajando para reducir la contaminación del aire industrial, pero reducir las emisiones de gases individuales, como las de las cortadoras de césped y los automóviles que funcionan con gasolina, puede ayudar a reducir a la mitad el ozono que causa la contaminación en Front Range.
 Además, los cortacéspedes eléctricos son mucho más silenciosos, requieren menos mantenimiento y ya no tendrás que comprar ni manipular gasolina.
 Actualizar su cortadora de césped personal de gasolina a eléctrica puede marcar una gran diferencia en la calidad del aire en su comunidad, así como en su salud y la de su fa